splitforms.com

 No. The HTML form itself doesn't change — only the action attribute.
 Existing field names, validation, and styling all work identically.
 The only practical change is where the POST goes.

-06Does splitforms have a one-time payment plan?
+06Does splitforms have a long-term plan?

 07Is splitforms a good fit for designers handing a form dashboard to non-technical clients.?